William Hughlett: Legacy

 William S. Hughlett died on December 17, 1990, in Cocoa, Florida at age 87.
-His role as lead doctor and liaison between Wembo Nyama and Cocoa, Florida was taken over by Dr. Tom Kenaston.
+His role as lead doctor and liaison between Wembo Nyama and Cocoa, Florida was taken over by Tom Kenaston.
 Hughlett and Kenaston were both honored at the opening of the Brevard Community College's new Allied Health Center on the Cocoa campus.
-A stained glass window was made in Dr. Hughlett's honor in his First Methodist Church, and shows him giving a child medicine.
+A stained glass window was made in Hughlett's honor in his First Methodist Church, and shows him giving a child medicine.
 The church's fellowship hall is also named after him.
 In 1991, Frank Childers wrote a biography, Uncle Doctor: William S. Hughlett, M.D. missionary to the Congo 1929 - 1969, on the late missionary's life.

 Hughlett's children also continued on to complete missionary work.
 Modeling after his father's work, son John Packard Hughlett joined his parents in the Congo and used his engineering degree to build waterways and complete other construction projects.
 He remained in the Congo with his family until 1967.
-Daughter Vera Hughlett worked as a missionary in West Pakistan as a nurse.
+Daughter Vera Hughlett worked as a nurse and missionary in West Pakistan.